cbejensen/portfolio/src/entries/fedex.md

 - Refactored the app to use Nx architecture and tooling, which resulted in a host of DX and build time improvements.
 - Aligned code with CQRS methodologies.
-- Created UI components based off Material UI design.
+- Designed and developed UI based off Material UI design.